Ladies, meet your new hero.

 I’ve known Staci through nearly this entire journey because she became an active member of our community at the very beginning.
 Her transformation over these past 7 years has been awe-inspiring.
-Watching her go from shy message board poster to veteran team member and now lead female trainer at Nerd Fitness has put the biggest smile on my face.
+Watching her go from shy message board poster to veteran team member and now Senior Coach at Nerd Fitness has put the biggest smile on my face.

 I’m proud to call her a friend and honored to have her as a teammate.